teuben/nemo/docs/source/amuse.rst

 AMUSE
 -----

-AMUSE (Astrophysical Multipurpose Software Environment) originates some ideas from its predecessors: ACS, StarLab and NEMO, but uses the python language.
+AMUSE (Astrophysical MUltipurpose Software Environment) originates some ideas from its predecessors: ACS, StarLab and NEMO, but uses the python language.
 Another feature of AMUSE is that python is also the *glue* shell between legacy codes that can orchestrate